Husband, achiever, caregiver

 Eventually, I realized how selfish my thoughts were, and felt incredibly guilty.
 It wasn’t all about me.
 I had found the right woman for me.
 I watched how she lived with her cancer: not complaining, doing everything she’s always done, still giving, and still getting excited over little things.
 In time, I realized there were other ways we could have children if we really wanted to.
 We still had options.

 It helped that we found a healthcare team we trust.
 Some people feel the need to become an expert about the disease, but I haven’t.
 I do make sure to read the official literature that accompanies a drug or course of treatment.
 So, when her doctor recommended IBRANCE in combination with fulvestrant—which is approved for women diagnosed with HR+/HER2- breast cancer who have disease progression following prior hormonal therapy, just like Kaye—I read the literature and became hopeful that it might be a good treatment option for her.
-After talking with her doctors about the possible benefits and serious and common side effects of IBRANCE such as low white blood cell counts, infections, or fatigue, Kaye decided to start taking IBRANCE.
-She has experienced some side effects with IBRANCE, including low white blood cell counts, some hair thinning, mouth sores, and acid reflux.
+After talking with her doctors about the possible benefits and serious and common side effects of IBRANCE such as low white blood cell counts, infections or fatigue, Kaye decided to start taking IBRANCE.
+She has experienced some side effects with IBRANCE, including low white blood cell counts, some hair thinning, and mouth sores.
 IBRANCE has been working for her for now, although this is just her experience and other people’s might be different.
 Kaye is no longer taking IBRANCE with fulvestrant and is now receiving a different treatment.